-New York City, the world’s commercial and financial capital, is the ideal place for students to investigate crucial and emerging legal and organizational issues facing businesses of all kinds and to pursue the broad range of career opportunities in the private sector.
+New York City, the world’s commercial and financial capital, is the ideal place for students to investigate and engage with legal and organizational issues —corporate governance, transactions, capital markets, securities regulation, and taxation—facing businesses of all kinds, and to pursue the broad range of career opportunities in the private sector.

 Why Columbia?